 Defining an Overbought and Oversold Market

-In order to define such an area, a trader should calibrate his/her expectations when compared with the trading style involved.
-Therefore, if the trading style is based on an investing approach, then this article is not for those traders.
-When investing, the period of time taken into account is fairly big and a few hours, days, or even weeks of consolidation doesn’t change the trader’s perspective and analysis.
-Therefore, overbought or oversold areas are not interesting for these traders.
-However, if the time perspective is shorter, then these areas are proving to be quite useful to swing and scalp traders.
-One thing should be mentioned though before we move forward: markets can stay in an overbought or oversold area longer than a trader can stay solvent.
-This means that there are only specific moments of time when it is advisable to trade these areas.
-Otherwise, the risk is to end up chasing a move that will never come and in the end, this will be seen in the trading account.
+In order to define such an area, a trader should calibrate his/her expectations to suit the trading style involved.
+So if the trading style is based on an investing approach, this article is not for those traders.
+When investing, the period of time taken into account is fairly long, and a few hours, days, or even weeks of consolidation doesn’t change the trader’s perspective and analysis.
+As a result, overbought or oversold areas are not interesting for these traders.
+However, if the time perspective is shorter, then these areas can prove quite useful to swing and scalp traders.
+One thing should be mentioned, though, before we move forward: Markets can stay in an overbought or oversold area for longer than a trader can stay solvent.
+This means that there are only specific moments in time when it is advisable to trade these areas.
+Otherwise, the risk is of ending up chasing a move that will never come, and in the end, this will be reflected in the trading account.

 Using Oscillators to Find Overbought and Oversold Areas in Ranging Markets

-All oscillators offered are showing the same thing: overbought and oversold levels.
-No matter the one you choose, be it the Relative Strength Index (RSI), the Commodity Channel Index (CCI), DeMarker, or any other oscillator, the standard interpretation is the same: traders should sell in overbought areas and buy in oversold areas.
-If this is correct, why more than ninety percent of traders are still losing money?
+All oscillators offered show the same thing: overbought and oversold levels.
+No matter which one you choose, be it the Relative Strength Index (RSI), the Commodity Channel Index (CCI), DeMarker, or any other oscillator, the standard interpretation is the same: Traders should sell in overbought areas and buy in oversold areas.
+If this is correct, why are more than 90% of traders still losing money?
 The answer comes from traders now knowing when to use these overbought and oversold levels.
-Providing a range market or a ranging environment is expected, the only way to find these areas are by using oscillators.
+Provided that a range market or a ranging environment is expected, the only way to find these areas is by using oscillators.
 Any oscillator from the ones listed above can show overbought and oversold levels.
-Based on what we discussed so far, it seems that the key is to know how to find a ranging market before selling in overbought and buying in oversold areas.
+Based on what we discussed so far, it seems that the key is to know how to find a ranging market before selling in overbought, and buying in oversold, areas.
 Without this, it is virtually too risky to trade such levels.

 When to Expect Ranging Conditions